Brandyn-Adderley-Blog/Docker-Data-Science-Workflow/README.md

 By using Docker and GIT/Github, I can easily transfer between my development computer and an instance in the cloud.

+Please note that there are two folders (NLP and General) that contains a Dockerfile and docker-compose file in each one.
+I included two different sets of files because there are some extra installation steps when using NLP that I found useful and did not want to include in every docker package.
+If you are not using NLP then just use the files from the General folder.

 ## Steps to Setup

 Before you can use this, there is some prep work you will have to do: